mwibrow/PiNT/README.md

 ## Building

+The following instructions apply to all platforms (Linux, MacOS and Windows):

-To get going quickly, install the latest version of [node](https://nodejs.org/en/) for the relevant platform.
+1. install the latest version of [node](https://nodejs.org/en/) for the relevant platform.

+2. Clone the repository or download the zip of the master branch

-Change to the project root and execute:
+3. Change to the project root and execute:

     npm install

 After a while (and possibly a bunch of warnings depending on the platform)
 execute:

-    npm run electron:dev
+    npm run build

+After an even longer while *PiNT* can be run using:

+    electron ./dist

 ## Using PiNT

-Set the source folder for the pictures and the destination folder for the recordings on the Settings.
-Recordings will be saved inside timestamped folders inside the destination folder.
+Use the settings to sey the source folder for the pictures and the destination folder for the recordings on the Settings.
+Recordings will be saved
+inside timestamped folders inside the destination folder.

+In general, it is advisable set up the microphone prior to running *PiNT*.
+If a microphone is unavailable then it will (or at least should) not be possible to run the task and an appropriate warning will be displayed.

+Pressing `Escape` three times rapidly while the picture naming task is running should return the app to the home screen.

 ## Acknowledgements